By Jill Morgyn

 - Anxiety as a Magical Device

 “Fear of the unknown” and “separation anxiety” are trepidations that arise when the individual attempts to step out into new territory, or finds himself alone in relationship.
 This type of anxiety is created when there is a significant interruption in the earliest phases of life, from conception, mitosis, incubation, birth, and so on, through early stages of development as a child individual.
 “Pretense” and “suppressed excitement” are related to environments during the developmental years when a child was required to suppress aspects of their psyche or emotional experience in order to appease their caregivers.
 “Anxiety as a comforting emotion” and “anxiety as a magical device” refer to the condition wherein a state of anxiety is normalized as either intrinsic to the concept of “mother” or as a ward-off to bad things actually happening in life.
 “Guilt” is a perversion of an expression of spiritual wonder, wherein the individual punishes herself mentally in order to appease the imagined wrath of an internalized God-concept.
-This is just a brief example of the ways in which Dr. Hammer categorizes anxiety disorders by linking them with developmental phases.
+This is just a brief example of the ways in which Dr. Hammer categorizes anxiety disorders by linking them with developmental phases in treating anxiety and depression.
 His book goes into great detail to elucidate the specific tones of anxiety and depressive disorders as well as how to diagnose phases in the taking of the pulse, corresponding with the TCM maps of emotional and physiological organ function.

 Dr. Hammer maintains that what is seen clinically in the practice of psychotherapeutic medicine is interference in early-life development that returns as obstacles in adult life which the individual cannot overcome; the individual responds to the obstacles by experiencing anxiety or depression.
 Therefore, treatment of anxiety and depression could utilize maps of the intersection between physiological function and emotional development, using acupuncture points related to the stages of development of the physical body in order to treat disorders of a psychological nature.